Anti-Trump protests spread across nation

 One of the biggest crowds gathered outside Trump Tower in New York, where Shoshi "Rabin" Rabinowitz explained her motivation: "Words can't describe how disgusted I am that he was elected over Hillary (Clinton)."

-Friday was the fourth day of protests since Trump's election and comes after Thursday night's sometimes violent street protests in at least 25 cities.
+This was the third night of protests since Trump's election and comes after Thursday night's sometimes violent street protests in at least 25 cities.
 More demonstrations are expected through the weekend.

 In Miami, hundreds of people walked down Biscayne Boulevard chanting "Love Trumps Hate" and carrying signs with messages such as "How many judges will it take to ruin America?" video from CNN affiliate WSVN showed.